DipannitaOrni/Lexi/README.md

 ## Real-world impact

-Lexi is built for people, in a place, with a language — not for a demo.
+Lexi is built for people, in a place, with a language not for a demo.

-**🇧🇩 It works in বাংলা, end to end.** The interface, the rewriting, and the grounded Q&A all operate in Bangla as well as English.
-For a reader in Bangladesh facing an English-heavy government form, or a Bangla document written in dense officialese, this is the difference between understanding a document and guessing at it.
+**🇧🇩 It works in বাংলা, end to end.** The interface, the rewriting and the grounded Q&A all operate in Bangla as well as English.
+For a reader in Bangladesh facing an English-heavy government form or a Bangla document written in dense officialese, this is the difference between understanding a document and guessing at it.
 PDF export embeds Unicode fonts so Bangla survives the round-trip intact a detail most tools quietly get wrong.

 **♿ The interface is itself an accessibility surface**, not a wrapper around one.
 Adjustable text size, relaxed line spacing, dark mode, full keyboard navigation and screen-reader labelling throughout.
 Body text is set in **Lexend**, a typeface independently designed to improve reading proficiency.